Structured vs unstructured data management

 What is structured data and how is it managed?

-This is the kind of information that can be stored in traditional databases composed of columns and rows and is also known as relational data.
-A customer database consisting of names, addresses, telephone numbers, order frequency and type, and so on is an example of structured data.
-Similarly, a database for clinical trials containing demographic information, whether someone is on a placebo or the real treatment, dosage and impact would also be structured data.
+It's often stored in traditional databases composed of columns and rows and is also known as relational data.
+An illustration of structured data can be a customer database comprising names, addresses, telephone numbers, order frequency and type.
+Similarly, a database for clinical trials with demographic data, whatever their treatment or dosage, would also be an example of structured data.

 To an extent, by its very nature, structured data is already "managed" it's kept in an orderly fashion in a single location.
 Another layer of management can be added to this, however, in the form of a relational database management system (RDBMS).